-This is longstanding favourite for family holidays and breaks, with Pembrokeshire especially well known for its glorious beaches, and nearby Cardiff boasting sleek hotels alongside the 18th-century folly of Cardiff Castle, good beaches within a stone's throw, locations kids will recognise from ‘Dr Who’ and ‘Torchwood’, and easy access to the outdoor activities paradise of the Brecon Beacons.
+This is a longstanding favourite with kids, with Pembrokeshire especially well known for its glorious beaches, and nearby Cardiff a great place for a city break as well as having good beaches within a stone's throw and easy access to the outdoor activities paradise of the Brecon Beacons.
 Snowdonia and North Wales (comprising Gwynedd, the Isle of Anglesey, Conwy, Denbighshire, Flintshire and Wrexham) offer more superb landscapes and opportunities for outdoors pursuits, plus some fantastic seaside resorts and castles to visit.

 This has always been a good bet for a UK family staycation, with wild landscapes studded by some wonderful cities, especially capital Edinburgh, which is stuffed with so many great attractions for kids it makes for fantastic city-break destination in its own right.
-To the north of it, Perthshire boasts mind-blowing landscapes of mountains, lakes and rivers offering family holidays and breaks with lots of scope for getting active and feeling at one with nature.
+To the north of it, Perthshire boasts mind-blowing landscapes of mountains, lakes and rivers offering lots of scope for getting active and feeling at one with nature.